Robert of Bury: Significance

 Historian Robert Bale argues that the cult of Robert arose because of the influence of the nearby cult of William of Norwich.
 Though Bury St Edmunds already held the tomb of St. Edmund the Martyr, after which the town is named, the cult of William was a rival, so a local boy-martyr was desirable if the abbey was to retain its pilgrims.
 According to historian Joe Hillaby, the death of a boy called Harold in Gloucester in 1168 had already established that William's death could be used as a template for later unexplained deaths of male children occurring around Easter.
 It "established a pattern quickly taken up elsewhere.
 Within three years the first ritual murder charge was made in France."

 Bale, referring to the research of Hillaby, suggests that the cult was promoted at a time when the abbey at Norwich was attempting to assert authority over Bury.
-He argues that Samson of Tottington, Abbot of Bury from 1182 to 1211, decided that the town needed the cult to preserve its independence.
+He argues that Samson of Tottington, Abbot of Bury St Edmunds from 1182 to 1211, decided that the town needed the cult to preserve its independence.
 It may have also been linked to local political rivalries, as Samson was trying to undermine his rival William the Sacrist who had business links with the town's Jews.

 The cult of Robert may have served as a contributing factor in the later violent attack upon the Jews of Bury St Edmunds on Palm Sunday 1190, in which fifty-seven were killed.
 The whole surviving Jewish community was immediately thereafter expelled from the town by order of Abbot Samson.
 According to Bale, the cult may have paved the way for the expulsion, "demonising the Jews for the practical purpose of their removal", but not enough is known about its early history to be sure that it did not develop as a retrospective justification for the expulsion.